leo-arch/clifm-bash/README.md

 learn more about the amazing bash.
 But then the project began growing rapidilly, up to the point where it became what it is today: a simple, but fully functional file manager.
 Insofar as it is entirely written in Shell script, CliFM's code is accesible and easily modifiable by any average Linux user.
+Furthermore, being a simple CLI program, the source code takes only 50Kb, while the weight of the application when running is about a few hundred Kb, leaving aside the memory consumed by the terminal on which it is running.

 As a file manager, CliFM is intended to perform all the basic operations you may expect from any file manager out there: navigate through your files and folders, bookmark your favorite paths, copy, rename, delete, move, paste, open, create files and